Best movies like Adam Weishaupt: The Illuminati

 Adam Weishaupt the father of liberal society?
 Or father of a satanic new world order?

 A unique, carefully handpicked, selection of the best movies like Adam Weishaupt: The Illuminati Starring Damian Chapa, Fay Lawrence-Grant, Fritz Springmeier, R. Presley Stephens, and more.
-If you liked Adam Weishaupt: The Illuminati then you may also like: The White Sister, National Treasure, The Omen, Operation Finale, Our Fathers and many more popular movies featured on this list.
+If you liked Adam Weishaupt: The Illuminati then you may also like: National Treasure, The Omen, Our Fathers, Rebel Hearts, John Hus and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Adam Weishaupt learns all the secrets of ancient hidden knowledge finding himself in a war with the Catholic Church.